nkrao220/accent-classification/README.md

 Once I was able to prove that my pipeline was working, I moved onto classifying the three accents with the most samples in the Speech Accent Archive Dataset: USA, India (South Asia), and the UK.

-To create the MFCCs, I binned into 31 ms increments (chosen because it gives close to 512 bins, which makes setting up a CNN easier, 13 MFCCs, and the default settings for everything else.
+To create the MFCCs, I binned into 31 ms increments (chosen because it gives 64 bins, which makes setting up a CNN easier), 13 MFCCs, and the default settings for everything else.

 The classes are imbalanced in both datasets, with US accents being the most represented.
 In the case of the Speech Accent Archive Data, I decided to oversample the minority classes so that they would have a similar size.
 For the Mozilla Data, I decided to undersample.
 The least represented accent in this dataset is Indian, with ~16,000 samples.
 That is plenty of data to train a CNN, so I decided undersampling US and UK accents would be easiest.